hagenblix/hagenblix.github.io/_pages/about.md

 News
 ===========
 New Blog Post!
 :   *July 17, 2025:* Wrote a little post about [Speed-Accuracy Tradeoffs and AI](https://hagenblix.github.io/posts/sats-ai-deskilling/).

+Paper at ACL 2025
+:	*July 2025*: New paper at ACL 2025, [Domain Regeneration: How well do LLMs match syntactic properties of text domains?](https://arxiv.org/abs/2505.07784) with Da Ju & Adina Williams.

 Event: (The P.I.T, Brooklyn)
 :   *July 11, 2025:* I'll be doing a book event & reading with collaborators at [The P.I.T.  in Brooklyn!](https://www.propertyistheft.org/events-1/2294g6dzfx5atk0fmwvif02b1uqyuc).
 Come by!